Kangana Ranaut: Early life and background

-Kangna Amardeep Ranaut was born on 23 March 1987 at Bhambla (now Surajpur), a small town in the Mandi district of Himachal Pradesh, into a Rajput family.
+Kangna Amardeep Ranaut was born on 23 March 1986 at Bhambla (now Surajpur), a small town in the Mandi district of Himachal Pradesh, into a Rajput family.
 Her mother, Asha Ranaut, is a school teacher, and her father, Amardeep Ranaut, is a businessman.
 She has an elder sister, Rangoli Chandel, who as of 2014 works as her manager, and a younger brother, Akshat.
-Her great-grandfather, Sarju Singh Ranaut, was a Member of the Legislative Assembly and her grandfather was an officer for the Indian Administrative Service.
-She grew up in a joint family at their ancestral haveli (mansion) in Bhambla, and described her childhood as "simple and happy".
+Her great-grandfather, Sarju Singh Ranaut, was a Member of the Legislative Assembly, and her grandfather was an IAS officer.
+She grew up in a joint family at their ancestral haveli (mansion) in Bhambla and described her childhood as "simple and happy".

 According to Ranaut, she was "stubborn and rebellious" while growing up: "If my father would gift my brother a plastic gun and get a doll for me, I would not accept that.
 I questioned the discrimination."
 She did not subscribe to the stereotypes that were expected of her and experimented with fashion from a young age, often pairing up accessories and clothes that would seem "bizarre" to her neighbours.
 Ranaut was educated at the DAV School in Chandigarh, where she pursued science as her core subject, remarking that she was "very studious" and "always paranoid about [...] results".
 She initially intended to become a doctor on the insistence of her parents.
 However, a failed unit test in chemistry during her twelfth grade led Ranaut to reconsider her career prospects and despite preparing for the All India Pre Medical Test, she did not turn up for the exam.
 Determined to find her "space and freedom", she relocated to Delhi at the age of sixteen.
 Her decision not to pursue medicine led to constant feuding with her parents and her father refused to sponsor a pursuit he considered to be aimless.